 Qualifying For SSI

-There is another article on this website that is fairly similar to this one titled, “How You Qualify For Social Security Disability Benefits.”
+There is another article on this website that is fairly similar to this one titled, “Rules And Requirements To Qualify For Social Security Disability Or SSI.”
 So you may be wondering why we’ve written this separate article on Supplemental Security Income (SSI).
 The short answer is that while Social Security Disability Insurance (SSDI) benefits and SSI disability benefits are both disability programs with the Social Security Administration, they have different requirements to qualify for benefits under each program.

 First, let’s look at the difference between SSDI and SSI.

 Social Security Disability (SSD or SSDI) vs. Supplemental Security Income (SSI)

 Social Security Disability (SSD or SSDI) is a disability insurance benefit program administered by the Social Security Administration (SSA) that falls under Title II of the Social Security Act.
 SSD is available to any individual who has enough coverage credits.
 To have “insured status” – that is, to have sufficient coverage to be eligible to receive Social Security disability insurance benefits – a claimant must have paid enough Social Security taxes earned enough “work credits.”
 Credits are earned by working and paying FICA taxes.
 You must have worked long enough and earned enough credits to be eligible for disability benefits.
 SSD benefits are paid out of the Social Security trust fund.

 Supplemental Security Income (SSI) is another disability benefit program that is also administered by SSA.
 [Interesting side-note: Individual states formerly ran their own low-income disability programs as part of their general welfare programs until President Nixon worked to federalize these programs into the U.S. SSI program in 1972.]
 SSI falls under Title 16 of the Social Security Act and is funded by the general treasury, not the Social Security trust fund.

 There is no work requirement for SSI benefits.
 SSI is available to disabled claimants who have never worked and to those who have not earned enough work credits to qualify for Social Security disability insurance.
 However, eligibility for SSI is still subject to income and asset limits.